helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 11 - Nucleophilic acyl substitution reactions.md

 fig 55c

-## Section 11.10: A look ahead - acyl substitution reactions with a carbon or hydride nucleophile
+##  11.10: A look ahead - acyl substitution reactions with a carbon or hydride nucleophile

 Although we have seen many different types of nucleophilic acyl substitutions in this chapter, we have not yet encountered a reaction in